ManhattanLife Medicare Supplement Plan Reviews in 2025

 Does ManhattanLife offer a household discount?

-Yes, ManhattanLife offers household discounts ranging from 7 percent to 12 percent depending on the state.
-Their “Spousal Discount” applies to married beneficiaries when both spouses have ManhattanLife Medigap plans.
-Their “Household Discount” extends to nonmarried individuals — at least one of whom is 60 or older — who have lived together for at least a year.
+Yes, household discounts range from 7% to 12% depending on state.
+The “Spousal Discount” applies when both spouses have ManhattanLife Medigap plans.
+The “Household Discount” extends to nonmarried individuals (at least one 60 or older) who have lived together for at least a year.

 -